0097eo/msaadaplus/README.md

 - Choose to donate anonymously or publicly.
 - Receive monthly reminders to donate.
 - Access stories of beneficiaries impacted by their donations.
-- Make donations via third-party payment platforms (e.g., PayPal, Stripe).
+- Make donations via M-Pesa.

 #### Charity
 - Apply to be featured on the platform.